Illinois Compiled Statutes

 credit awarded or allocated to that claimant;

-(B) the name and address of the qualified new
+(B) the name and address (including the county)

 (2) The report must also include:

-(A) the total number of applicants and amount for
+(A) the total number of applicants and the total

-tax credit certificates awarded under this Section in the prior calendar year;
+number of claimants, including the amount of each tax credit certificate awarded to a claimant under this Section in the prior calendar year;

-(C) the total tax credit certificates and amount
+(C) the total amount of tax credit certificates